 Signal Priority without Traffic Disruption

-Systems Manager interface allows easy customization for individual trains or intersections.
-For example, intersections along a route used for special events may hold priority requests for longer-than-usual time periods.
+The EMTRAC Systems Manager software enables easy customization of train and intersection activity and response.
+For example, trains used for game-day sporting events may be configured to hold priority requests for longer time periods.

-Installation and maintenance time is significantly less than with any other TSP system.
+Labor time spent on installation and maintenance is significantly less than with other priority systems.

-Improves schedule adherence and headway times by enabling rail vehicles to request priority only when behind schedule.
+Enables transit agencies to improves schedule adherence and headway times by requesting signal priority only when needed (for example, when behind schedule).

 Train bunching—a trailing train catching up to a lead train—is a continual challenge for transit agencies.
 It is also a leading complaint of regular transit riders and a headache for those operating and managing transit services.